Francis Jammes

-Francis Jammes ([fʁɑ̃sis ʒam]; 2 December 1868, in Tournay, Hautes-Pyrénées – 1 November 1938, in Hasparren, Pyrénées-Atlantiques) was a French and European poet.
+Francis Jammes ([fʁɑ̃sis ʒam]; 2 December 1868 – 1 November 1938) was a French poet.
 He spent most of his life in his native region of Béarn and the Basque Country and his poems are known for their lyricism and for singing the pleasures of a humble country life (donkeys, maidens).
-His later poetry remained lyrical, but also included a strong religious element brought on by his (re)conversion to Catholicism in 1905.
+His later poetry remained lyrical, but also included a strong religious element brought on by his reversion to Catholicism in 1905.

 Biography

+Francis Jammes was born on 2 December 1868 in Tournay, Hautes-Pyrénées, Occitania; his parents were Louis-Victor Jammes (1831-1888) and Anna Bellot (1841-1934).

-Jammes was a mediocre student and failed his baccalauréat with a zero for French.
+A mediocre student, Jammes failed his baccalauréat with a zero for French.
 His first poems began to be read in Parisian literary circles around 1895, and were appreciated for a fresh tone breaking away from symbolism.